deucemckenzie/site/src/music/music_project.rst

 It has only been four months since I last updated this, but two big milestones have happened.
 First, I was totally wrong about how long it would take to get to 90% of my favorites on vinyl.
-That happened in April of this year.
+That happened in April of this year (1030 of 1141 favorites on vinyl as of this writing).
 Second, I have made the first big reorganization of the site.
 The decade pages were becoming long and unruly, and each year deserved its own page.
 Also, I was finding that some of my memories were becoming incoherent,even to myself, so I added some additional footnote context to help this site read a bit better.
 I did a word count and I have written just about 100k words so far!
 That is about the size of a 400 page book.
 This has turned into an extensive and immensely rewarding project, and I'm only just a little over the halfway point.
 I'm really enjoying the process of writing all this down, and I look forward to reading it again someday when this all feels more nostalgic than some of it already has become.

 **UPDATE 24 Jan 2025**